threefoldfoundation/info_threefold_pub/wiki/manual_tfgrid3/manual3_iac/grid3_terraform/terraform_caprover.md

 ### How to run CapRover on ThreeFold Grid 3:

-In this guide, we will use Caprover to setup your own private Platform as a service (PaaS) on ThreeFold grid 3 infrastructure.
+In this guide, we will use Caprover to setup your own private Platform as a service (PaaS) on TFGrid 3 infrastructure.

-#### clone the project repo
+#### Clone the project repo

 ```sh
 git clone https://github.com/freeflowuniverse/freeflow_caprover.git